 And believe it or not, sometimes old web design companies that have gone out of business and now their domains are obviously expired are really great opportunities.
 Because a lot of web design companies will drop a link to their website in their clients’ website footer.
 And as a result, this really helps build the authority of these web design companies websites.

 So now I’ll throw this domain into Ahrefs.
 And like I expected, they have links that say powered by or basically links that are in footers on their clients’ websites.
 And another vital point to keep in mind is that their footer links are not keyword-rich, so that’s really important.
-If you’re gonna get a domain that has footer links previously, you want to make sure that the anchor texts that they used is either branded, an empty anchor, or something really generic.
-Because footer links can be dangerous if they are keyword-rich.
+If you’re gonna get a domain that has footer links previously, you want to make sure that the anchor texts that they used are either branded, an empty anchor, or something really generic because footer links can be dangerous if they are keyword-rich.

-And so, that’s just one way to keep your main website safe and you have that nice buffer in-between.
+And so, that’s just one way to keep your main website safe, and you have that nice buffer in between.
 And the main reason is because of this particular opportunity, although it does have a lot of links and a lot of site-wide footer links, the problem is that these links aren’t super relevant.
-Because they’re just footer links placed on completely unique client sites.
-So they’re gonna be in totally different industries.
-And ultimately, they’re not gonna be totally relevant for your business.
-So in this case, it’d be a good idea to probably not hit your site directly with this particular expired domain or its links.
+Because they’re just footer links placed on completely unique client sites, so they’re gonna be in totally different industries.
+And ultimately, they’re not gonna be totally relevant to your business.
+So, in this case, it’d be a good idea to probably not hit your site directly with this particular expired domain or its links.

-So like I said before, if you find a domain that has at least met the minimum criteria that you’re looking for regarding link quality and the history of use of the domain, you just can click this start button, add to your favorites.
+So like I said before, if you find a domain that has at least met the minimum criteria that you’re looking for regarding link quality and the history of use of the domain, you can just click this start button and add it to your favorites.
 And then you click on the favorites tab, and you can just keep track of all these domains and ultimately see if they’re on auctions.
 See the price that they’re at.
 And see if they’re undervalued so that you can jump on it and maybe secure that domain.